Houtworm/minishell/Readme.md

 - Syntax checking can be improved a lot we need an exemption for < as it can be the first symbol on a new cmd line
 - globbing should be moved to before redirection parsing because echo hallo > * should work.
 - globbing is removing quotes...
-- wildcard can be nothing ***s**r**c*** can parse to src
 - jokers mess up following globs sometimes (probably a misaligned int sent to one of the globpoint functions)
 - quotes in quotes have some issues here and there
 - heredoc should not print "minishell heredoc>" if there is input waiting already
 - heredoc should parse all but only input the last heredoc file

 #### Exec
-- lastcode should update properly so that conditions work properly
 - forks should not run if there is a mismatching condition before in the pipeline
 - somehow terminate a foreground process if the next command says it had enough example: ```cat /dev/random | head -n 100```
-- return codes are not always working correctly.
 - push & to the background

 ### Builtins